-Practice doesn’t make perfect, but it certainly goes a long way to show customers how serious you take communication with them.
+Practice doesn’t make perfect, but it certainly goes a long way to show customers how serious you take communicating with them.

 Your brand is a reflection of the relationship between your customers and your company.

 Customers are making the decision to buy your product and your business depends on them.
-Building lasting relationships with those customers is what helps to keep them involved in the success of your business.
+Building lasting relationships with those customers, or any other stakeholders, is what helps to keep them involved in the success of your business.

 Again, 92% of all customer interactions happen over business phone calls.